 It’s important to consider the role secrets play in your household.
 And consider what makes a good reason to hide the truth.

 For your context, I think it’s best if I share my experience with the Santa story.
 I grew up without Santa because my mom was still upset about being lied to as a child.
-Also my parents were very religious and “Christmas not about Santa.”
+Also, my parents were very religious, and reminded us, “Christmas is not about Santa.”

 While I recognize that these are legitimate objections, I still felt robbed as a child.
 Among my peers, I was alone in my knowledge and therefore lack of excitement surrounding this “magical” part of Christmas.
 There was no wonder or mystery to contemplate.